andrebassi/runner-codes/docs/docusaurus/docs/languages/mysql.md

 ## Overview

 MySQL is one of the most popular relational database management systems.
-LLM-Firecracker uses MariaDB (a drop-in MySQL replacement) for executing SQL queries in an isolated Firecracker microVM.
+Runner Codes uses MariaDB (a drop-in MySQL replacement) for executing SQL queries in an isolated Firecracker microVM.

 ## Specifications